Sandpile group of infinite graphs: Sandpile group for infinite graphs

-Our ultimate aim is to approach recurrent states on $\ZZ^2$ via recurrent states on infinite slightly dissipative sandpiles, and in this article we define these slightly dissipative models with hope that they will be useful in study of recurrent states on $\ZZ^2$.
-It would be a pity to loose the abelian group structure, we would like to know what can be saved.
+We aim to approach recurrent states on $\ZZ^2$ via recurrent states on infinite, slightly dissipative sandpiles.
+In this article, we define these slightly dissipative models with the hope that they will be helpful in the study of recurrent states on $\ZZ^2$.
+It would be a pity to lose the abelian group structure; we would like to know what can be saved.

 Let $S\subset\ZZ^2$ and $\G=\ZZ^2\setminus S$.
 Let $C>0$.
-We call $S$ a $C$-net if for each point $z\in\ZZ^2$ the edge-length of a shortest path from $z$ to $S$ is at most $C$.
+We call $S$ a $C$-net if for each point $z\in\ZZ^2$ the edge-length of the shortest path from $z$ to $S$ is at most $C$.
 We will consider subgraphs of $\ZZ^2$, but all our results can be easily extended for any other graph $G$ with a bounded valency and a $C$-net set $S$ of sinks.

 Denote by $\ZZ^\G_B$ the abelian group of {\bf bounded} functions $\phi:G\to \ZZ$ such that $\phi(s)=0$ for all $s\in S$.
-Note that unlike the group of all integer-valued function on $\ZZ^2$, which is not free, $\ZZ^{\ZZ^2}_B$ is a free Abelian group \cite{nobeling1968verallgemeinerung}.
+Note that unlike the group of all integer-valued functions on $\ZZ^2$, which is not free, $\ZZ^{\ZZ^2}_B$ is a free Abelian group \cite{nobeling1968verallgemeinerung}.

 \begin{lemma} If $S$ is a $C$-net, then any state $\phi\in \ZZ^\G_B$ is relaxable. \end{lemma}

 The Creutz identity is defined as above: $\beta = \Delta {\bf 1}_S$.
 Note that $\beta = \Delta({- \bf 1}_{\ZZ^2\setminus S})$.